 - Evaluate and discuss.
 Spend some time afterward discussing the candidate's test performance and looking at any examples of their work that they've brought with them.
 Prepare questions for this stage, too.

 Don't let the interview structure become too rigid.
 Give each candidate space to talk about any additional expertise, or to explain something unusual in a resumé.
 Otherwise, you might both miss out in a way you could never have foreseen!

 No matter how well the candidate meets your selection criteria, be sure to consider wider issues, too, when you make your final decision.

-For instance, do his values align with the organization's?
-Will his personality fit with those of his colleagues?
-Will his commute be sustainable?
+For instance, do their values align with the organization's?
+Will their personality fit with those of their colleagues?
+Will their commute be sustainable?

 The Benefits of Competency Based Interviewing

 Research has shown that unfocused interview techniques lead to huge numbers of unsatisfactory hires every year, each one costing the equivalent of around one-fifth of the position's salary.

 Hiring the wrong person can result in sub-standard work and missed deadlines, causing team overload, as other people are forced to pick up the slack.
 You may find that you need to spend on more training and development than you'd planned, or even a second recruitment drive.

 So, competency based interviewing can help organizations to avoid this inefficiency, by focusing effort on the early stages of recruitment.

 The strict selection criteria ensure that you can identify and eliminate candidates who have a distorted view of their ability, and removes the need to rely on a "hunch."